Alex Ligertwood

-Alexander John Ligertwood (/ˈlɪdʒərtwʊd/; LIH-jərt-wuud) (born 18 December 1946) is a Scottish singer, guitarist and drummer.
+Alexander John Ligertwood (/ˈlɪdʒərtwʊd/; LIH-jərt-wuud; 18 December 1946 – 30 April 2026) was a Scottish singer, guitarist and drummer.

 Early life, family and education

-Ligertwood was born in Drumchapel, Glasgow, Scotland.
+Ligertwood was born in Drumchapel, Glasgow, Scotland on 18 December 1946.
 He grew up in a musical family, but did not receive formal musical training.
 Eventually achieving a vocal range covering nearly four octaves, Ligertwood has said, "Every song should have its own thing.
 Just like you can change the tones on a guitar, I can change the tone on my voice and sing the song the way it should be.
 I’m really into that, and using my voice as much as possible."

 Career

 Ligertwood took up guitar during the 1950s skiffle boom after singing in school choirs and playing in the Boys’ Brigade pipe band.
 He joined a skiffle group called The Meridians and also played with The Kwintones before joining The Senate, a seven-piece soul band.